ChIPs Network

 Dual Hall of Fame Awarded

-Secretary of Commerce Gina Raimondo and Undersecretary of Commerce for Intellectual Property Kathi Vidal were dually honored with induction to our Hall of Fame.
-Their joint efforts to expand patent access and education to women and people of color helped thousands of inventors across the country between just 2021 and 2024.
+Secretary of Commerce Gina Raimondo and Undersecretary of Commerce for Intellectual Property Kathi Vidal were honored with induction into the ChIPs Hall of Fame.
+Their efforts to expand patent access and education to women and people of color helped thousands of U.S. inventors.

 Question